awsdocs/amazon-s3-userguide/doc_source/access-control-block-public-access.md

 For instructions on configuring public block access, see [Configuring block public access](#configuring-block-public-access)\.

-**Important**
-Starting in April 2023, Amazon S3 will change the default settings for S3 Block Public Access and Object Ownership \(ACLs disabled\) for all new S3 buckets\.
-For new buckets created after this update, all S3 Block Public Access settings will be enabled, and S3 access control lists \(ACLs\) will be disabled\.
-These defaults are the recommended best practices for securing data in Amazon S3\.
-You can adjust these settings after creating your bucket\.
-For more information, see [ Default settings for new S3 buckets FAQ](create-bucket-faq.md) and [Heads\-Up: Amazon S3 Security Changes Are Coming in April of 2023](http://aws.amazon.com/blogs/aws/heads-up-amazon-s3-security-changes-are-coming-in-april-of-2023/) in the * AWS News Blog*\.

 When Amazon S3 receives a request to access a bucket or an object, it determines whether the bucket or the bucket owner's account has a block public access setting applied\.
 If the request was made through an access point, Amazon S3 also checks for block public access settings for the access point\.
 If there is an existing block public access setting that prohibits the requested access, Amazon S3 rejects the request\.

 Amazon S3 Block Public Access provides four settings\.
 These settings are independent and can be used in any combination\.
 Each setting can be applied to an access point, a bucket, or an entire AWS account\.
 If the block public access settings for the access point, bucket, or account differ, then Amazon S3 applies the most restrictive combination of the access point, bucket, and account settings\.